-- 11) The Board shall review this policy at least every five years. - 12) The Board adopted this policy on May 17, 2012.
-Reviewed and amended April 19, 2018; October 17, 2019; March 18, 2021; September 23, 2021.
+- 10) The Board will review this policy at least once every three years. - 11) The Board adopted this policy on May 17, 2012 and amended it on April 19, 2018.

 APPENDIX A

 GENERAL OUTLINE OF BOARD MEMBER ORIENTATION PROGRAM

 The CEO will make available to new board members an orientation program of 1-2 days in duration and covering relevant topics such as those listed below: